Teacher Scholarship Award

 On 4 December 2020, Peter Grace and Dinidu Illangakoon, Donor Relationship Manager, Advancement & Alumni, Australian Catholic University, met with Veronica Ishak and Liz Devlin, Principal, at Mother Teresa Primary Westmead.

 Veronica understands the vital link between parents and teachers and students.
 She explained to us how she interacted with and established relationships with parents when students were required to undertake schooling at home due to Covid-19.
-Mother Teresa Primary uses an interface called Sea-Saw to communicate with parents.
-Students' work can be uploaded to Sea-Saw to share with parents.
-Veronica telephoned the parent/carer of each child to introduce herself.
-Making the calls enabled her to better understand each child and adjust learning strategies accordingly.

 16A_ACU.JPG